 Bisha used his tablet computer to cast a recent photograph of Jane Doe 413.

 “It will be tough to get at this Angel bitch.
-She travels exclusively by helicopter with two or more Federal guarding her.
+She travels exclusively by helicopter with two or more Federal Marshalls guarding her.
 Likewise, John and Anne Merrick travel under heavy guard.
 Not so for Veronica Merrick, who flits around the Court Buildings in Chicago like a hummingbird.
 We could knock her out if we could catch her in a bathroom.”

 “And how do you plan to do that with her guard waiting outside in the hallway?”
 Valmir said.
 “A single shout from her would bring the bodyguard in a flash.”